Surekha47/Phylogenetic_analysis_using_MEGA/README.md

 D  0   0   0   0   6   10
 E  0   0   0   0   0   10
 F  0   0   0   0   0   0

+Step 2: Identify the closest pair (pair with smallest distance) In this example, A and C, B and E are the closest because number of mismatches are smallest for these.

+Step 3: Merge A and C, B and E into a new cluster and calculate distances between remaining taxa and the new clusters using the before formula.

+d(AC,X) = d(A,X)+d(C,X)/2

+      AC   B   D   E   F
+AC   0     9   4.5   9   11
+B     0     0   6   2   11
+D     0     0   0   6   10
+E     0     0   0   0   10
+F     0     0   0   0   0